 For example, consider connecting a 36v 15ah battery and a 36V 5ah battery in parallel.
 If both batteries are at the same voltage when they are connected together, nothing bad will happen.
 There will be no spark, nothing will get hot, and everything will work just fine.
 In fact, whatever you add that battery setup to will indeed have a longer running time compared to a lone 36V 15ah battery.

-If the two battery packs have a similar resistance, they will even burn through their capacity evenly.
-The problem is that if both batteries are using the same amount of current but one battery is smaller, the smaller battery will run out of energy first.
 This doesn’t seem to happen because, behind the scenes, the larger battery is recharging the smaller battery.
 If you place a current meter between the two batteries, you would see current flowing from the larger battery to the smaller battery in order to produce the smaller battery's percentage of the given current.

 This places undue strain on both batteries, reducing efficiency.
 It also damages the batteries because it allows them to be charged and discharged in an unregulated manner that is inconsistent with the constant current charge method that is required for proper lithium-ion battery charging.
 As you would expect, this reduces the life of the batteries.